 Healthy hair is naturally hydrophobic, meaning, it loves water – but we don't necessarily want too much water entering the hair too quickly, as it can swell and look "poofy", then shrink it again when it's dry.
 Repeat this process over and over again and you can be causing hygral fatigue (essentially waterlogging it) and breakage.

 We do need some water in the hair because the hair strand is made up of about 10-15% water, but the challenge is to find the perfect balance for your specific hair type.

 Different oils naturally offer different benefits to the hair.
-Although most oils will help repel water by sitting on top like a film, some oils are able to penetrate more than others and offer added benefits to the hair – especially if you have dry, coarse, sun-damaged or styling-damaged hair.
-This doesn't mean you're going to run out and dunk a whole container of oil on your head (gosh, don't do it!) because you'll end up with a greasy head that'll be tough to wash off.
-It may also not be the best oil for your specific hair type, plus there are proper ways of applying oil to your hair, depending on the type of hair you have and the oil you choose for it.
+Although most oils will help repel water by sitting on top like a film, some oils are able to penetrate deeper into the hair strand than others, and as such, will offer added benefits to the hair – especially if you have dry, coarse, sun-damaged or styling-damaged hair.
+This doesn't mean you're going to run out and dunk a whole container of oil on your head (gosh, don't do it!) because you'll end up with a greasy head of hair that'll be tough to wash off.

 A note about hair porosity